World Languages and Cultures

 Course Type(s): None

-Elements of language structure through oral and written exercises in the classroom, supplemented by work in the language laboratory.
+Elements of language structure and translation through oral and written exercises in the classroom, in addition to exploration of relevant cultural and historical context.

 FL-102 Elementary Latin IICredits: 3